BtheDestroyer/godot-alexandria/README.md

 I wanted to easily manage Resources for online Godot projects in an database without needing to write project-specific code for serializing, transmitting, deserializing, and validating those Resources.

 Alexandria is a project attempting to fulfill this niche.
-The primary goal is to allow for Godot facilitate the creation of online games without *necessarily* writing any networking code.
+The primary goal is to help facilitate the creation of online games in Godot without *necessarily* writing any networking code.

 ## Disclaimer